How much is your car worth?

 J.D.
 Power and Associates’ 2019 survey of the owners of three-year-old vehicles provides the long-term dependability statistics that show that Toyota vehicles are more reliable than Buick vehicles.
 J.D.
 Power ranks Toyota second in reliability, above the industry average.
 With 10 more problems per 100 vehicles, Buick is ranked fifth.

-From surveys of all its subscribers, Consumer Reports’ December 2018 Auto Issue reports that Toyota vehicles are more reliable than Buick vehicles.
-Consumer Reports ranks Toyota second in reliability.
-Buick is ranked 19th.
+From surveys of all its subscribers, Consumer Reports’ December 2019 Auto Issue reports that Toyota vehicles are more reliable than Buick vehicles.
+Consumer Reports ranks Toyota third in reliability.
+Buick is ranked 18th.

 On the EPA test cycle the Corolla Hatchback SE CVT gets better fuel mileage than the Regal Sportback FWD with its standard engine (32 city/41 hwy vs. 22 city/32 hwy).

 To lower fuel costs and make buying fuel easier, the Toyota Corolla Hatchback uses regular unleaded gasoline.
-The Regal Sportback with the 2.0 turbo 4 cyl. engine requires premium for maximum efficiency, which can cost 20 to 55 cents more per gallon.
+The Regal Sportback with the 2.0 turbo 4-cylinder engine requires premium for maximum efficiency, which can cost 20 to 55 cents more per gallon.

 In its Green Vehicle Guide, the U.S. Environmental Protection Agency (EPA) rates the Toyota Corolla Hatchback higher (6 out of 10) than the Buick Regal Sportback (5 to 6).
 This means the Corolla Hatchback produces up to 6.9 pounds less smog-producing pollutants than the Regal Sportback every 15,000 miles.